nubenetes/awesome-kubernetes/docs/aws-security.md

 - [github.com/aws-samples: How to set up continuous replication from your third-party secrets manager to AWS Secrets Manager](https://github.com/aws-samples/aws-secrets-manager-hybrid-secret-replication-from-hashicorp-vault)
 - [medium.com/@neonforge: Why You Shouldn’t Use AWS managed KMS Keys](https://medium.com/@neonforge/why-you-shouldnt-use-aws-managed-kms-keys-83d9eb9d5090)
 - [linkedin.com: Complexities of AWS Security Groups in the Cloud World](https://www.linkedin.com/pulse/complexities-aws-security-groups-cloud-world-ashish-kar/) Do you feel AWS security groups are hard to implement?
 Are you tired of reconfiguring IP addresses in security groups whenever workloads get restarted or redeployed?
+- [awslabs/cognito-at-edge](https://github.com/awslabs/cognito-at-edge) Serverless authentication solution to protect your website or Amplify application
+- [github.com/aws-samples: Service Control Policy examples](https://github.com/aws-samples/service-control-policy-examples) Example AWS Service control policies to get started or mature your usage of AWS SCPs.

 ## AWS Security Reference Architecture AWS SRA

 - [==docs.aws.amazon.com: AWS Security Reference Architecture (AWS SRA)== 🌟](https://docs.aws.amazon.com/prescriptive-guidance/latest/security-reference-architecture/welcome.html)
 - [aws.amazon.com: Update of AWS Security Reference Architecture is now available](https://aws.amazon.com/blogs/security/update-of-aws-security-reference-architecture-is-now-available/) A set of guidelines for deploying the full complement of AWS security services in a multi-account environment.

+## Application Security

+- [docs.aws.amazon.com: Application security](https://docs.aws.amazon.com/wellarchitected/latest/security-pillar/application-security.html) Application security (AppSec) describes the overall process of how you design, build, and test the security properties of the workloads you develop.
+You should have appropriately trained people in your organization, understand the security properties of your build and release infrastructure, and use automation to identify security issues.

 ## Policy as Code with AWS CDK and Open Policy Agent